wattdepot/wattdepot/docs/developerguide/prerequisites.md

 # Prerequisites

+The core development team has developed and run WattDepot on OS X, Windows 7, and Linux, so any of those platforms should be fine for development.

 WattDepot requires [Java Platform Standard Edition] (http://www.oracle.com/us/technologies/java/standard-edition/overview/index.html) version 1.7 or above.
 If do not have Java installed you can get it from the previous link.
+Note that you will want the JDK (Java Development Kit) rather than the JRE (Java Runtime Environment) since you will be developing.
 To check the version of Java installed on your computer type `java -version` from the command line.

     $ java -version
     java version "1.7.0_40"